celadari/json-logic-scala/docs/_posts/marshaller-and-unmarshaller.md

 * `Marshaller` transforms a Scala data structure into a _JSON value_

-* `Serializer` transformas a Scala data structure into a JSON representation
+* `Serializer` transforms a Scala data structure into a JSON representation

 The `Unmarshaller` and `Deserializer` objects perform the reverse processes: